 - 6 cups chicken broth low sodium

-- 14 oz unsweetened coconut milk (1 can)
+- 14 ounce unsweetened coconut milk (1 can)

 - 2 small apples peeled, cored and chopped

-Add the oregano, turmeric, curry powder and stir.
-Drizzle with the flour and stir again.
+- Add the oregano, turmeric, curry powder and stir.
+Dust with the flour and stir again.